-17:00 UK time on the Thursday of publication.
-However, while all information and trades are taken into account, in periods of high volatility, assessments are weighed towards trading activity later in the week or at the end of the Thursday of the assessment.
-Spot and formula pricing Spot pricing refers to specific cargoes sold that are scheduled to load within 40 days of the sale being agreed.
+Prices are for the week up to and including the day of publication.
+Market information received after 4.30pm London time on the day of publication may not be considered for inclusion in the assessment.
+During periods of high volatility, assessments are weighted towards trading activity later in the week.

+Spot and formula pricing

+Spot pricing refers to specific cargoes sold that are scheduled to load within 40 days of the sale being agreed.
 These prices are cash prices, i.e. net of any credit.

 Formula pricing is an arrangement where a buyer and seller agree in advance that the price to be paid for a product delivered in the future will be based on a pre-determined calculation, sometimes utilising published prices from Argus and/or other publications.
 Given that the exact nature of the calculation or the agreement between the parties is often private and confidential, and if the deal is considered a one-off (i.e not repeatable) then calculated netbacks are not used in formulation of a spot price range.
 However, if a buyer and seller use this method of pricing for multiple transactions on a specific trade route, then the editor may use the deal in formulating a spot price range using current known cfr levels, domestic prices in the destination country and indicative freight rates.
-Terms Some transactions are conducted on a sight/cash basis, but where credit terms apply, e.g. up to 180 days, these are taken into account and subtracted from the price so that the published price is net of credit or other terms.
-Units Most prices are assessed in \$/t, apart from US domestic assessments, which are priced in short tons (st) and European market assessments, which are priced in €/t or £/t.
-Argus Nitrogen also includes reference prices for weekly US and European natural gas prices in \$/million British thermal units (\$/mn Btu).
-Lot and cargo sizes For international trade, unless noted otherwise, the minimum lot size used for consideration and inclusion in the relevant price range is 5,000t of a particular product (this includes part cargoes on larger vessels including other fertilizers and for which the freight rate may be more favourable - although this will be explained in the text).
-Exceptions: